maelfabien/maelfabien.github.io/_posts/2019-1-12-ColabTPU.md

 (X_train, y_train), (X_test, y_test) = imdb.load_data(num_words=top_words, index_from=INDEX_FROM)
 ```

-`X_train` is now a array that contains lists of indexes.
-The indexes correspond to the index of the word in the vocabulary. `y_train` contains labels (0 or 1) that describe the emotion of the review (positive or negative).
+`X_train` is now an array that contains lists of indexes.
+The indexes corresponding to the index of the word in the vocabulary. `y_train` contains labels (0 or 1) that describe the emotion of the review (positive or negative).

 The reviews have different lengths.
 In order to normalize the length of the inputs, we "pad" the sequences to a defined length :
 ```python